Convex co-compact actions of relatively hyperbolic groups: Introduction

 \subsubsection{Outline of the proof of Theorem~\ref{thm:S-core-exists}:}

-(see Section~\ref{sec:intersection_of_nbhds}) When $(\Omega, \Cc, \Lambda)$ has coarsely isolated simplices, we use the following algorithm to construct $\Sc_{\core}$: a canonical strongly isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices.
+(see Section~\ref{sec:intersection_of_nbhds}) When $(\Omega, \Cc, \Lambda)$ has coarsely isolated simplices, we use the following algorithm to construct $\Sc_{\core}$: a canonical strongly isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices of dimension at least two.

-First, let $\Sc_{\max}$ denote the family of \textbf{all} maximal properly embedded simplices in $\Cc$.
-In the naive convex co-compact case, this family can have several undesirable properties: \begin{enumerate}[(a)] \item It is possible for a maximal simplex to be contained in a tubular neighborhood of a properly embedded simplex with strictly larger dimension. \item It is possible for $\Sc_{\max}$ to contain families of parallel maximal simplices (see Definition~\ref{defn:parallel}). \end{enumerate}
+First, let $\Sc_{\max}$ denote the family of \textbf{all} maximal properly embedded simplices in $\Cc$ of dimension at least two.
+In the naive convex co-compact case, this family can have several undesirable properties: \begin{enumerate}[(a)] \item A maximal simplex could be contained in a tubular neighborhood of a properly embedded simplex with strictly larger dimension. \item $\Sc_{\max}$ could contain families of parallel maximal simplices (see Definition~\ref{defn:parallel}). \end{enumerate} In Section~\ref{sec:max_not_coarsely_max} (respectively Section~\ref{sec:ncc_examples}) we construct a simple example where the first (respectively second) problem occurs.

-To deal with the first problem, we consider $\wh{\Sc}_{\max} \subset \Sc_{\max}$ the family of all maximal properly embedded simplices that are not contained in a tubular neighborhood of a properly embedded simplex with strictly larger dimension.
-In our setting, this subfamily will actually be coarsely complete.
+To deal with the first problem, we consider $\wh{\Sc}_{\max} \subset \Sc_{\max}$ the family of all maximal properly embedded simplices that are not contained in a tubular neighborhood of a properly embedded simplex with strictly larger dimension and show that this subfamily is still coarsely complete.

 To deal with the second problem, we select from each family of parallel simplices a canonical ``core'' simplex.
 This is accomplished by studying the open boundary faces $F_\Omega(x)$ of points $x \in \partial \Omega$.